rjolly/linoleum/readme.txt

 Scala 2.11

-  org.scala-lang#scala-compiler;2.11.0-M6	Compiler for the Scala Programming Language com.github.rjolly#jarlister_2.11;1.0		A tools that lists a jars classes into its manifest
+  org.scala-lang#scala-compiler;2.11.0-M6	Compiler for the Scala Programming Language com.github.rjolly#jarlister_2.11;1.1		A tool that lists a jar's classes into its manifest